Maui No Ka 'Oi Soccer Tournament

 The team in each age group, which compiles the highest number of sportsmanship points, will receive a Sportsmanship cup, medal or plaque.

-THE MAIN PAVILION TO RECEIVE FREE ICE CREAM!
+THE MAIN PAVILLION TO RECEIVE FREE ICE CREAM!

 FAIR PLAY RATING STANDARDS